Do I need to have protein powder?

 As one of the testers, I can disclose that I tasted some absolutely foul protein powders that day, flavors and textures that no human on earth should be subjected to.
 Shannon told me she remembers of that day that despite the reactions, “Everyone who we had testing was pretty nice about it.”
 But on that day, I also emerged stronger, capable of both enduring the lows but also acutely identifying the highs (such as they are) of consuming protein powder.
 (If you want to know what I know of what happened to the Wirecutter guide, skip to the end.)

 Because of this experience I can confidently say there was not tons to learn about protein powder in a head-to-head taste test.
-I would let Wirecutter do it because it was sort of fun and funny and in the spirit of the publication, but Everyone wants protein powder to be enjoyable and desirable to consume; that protein powder doesn’t exist.
+I would let Wirecutter do it because it was sort of fun and funny and in the spirit of the publication, but everyone wants protein powder to be enjoyable and desirable to consume; that protein powder doesn’t exist.
+The highest expectation you should set of protein powder is "serviceable."
 Things are also always changing so fast in this product category that a real product guide would become pretty quickly outdated, slipping like so much protein powder through all our fingers.

 For that reason, I’m going to try and answer as many typical protein powder questions as I can in here, as thoroughly as I can.
 But I’m not going to center any particular brand or product as the One True Answer to the protein problem, because I don’t think it really works that way.
 And you probably know already that I’d rather teach you to be a smart and savvy consumer of protein powder as a product than just tell you what to do.